Maria Farringdon Harrison1

 M, #26977, b.
 5 December 1907, d.
 14 March 1995

 Major Hon.
-Peter Esmé Brassey was born on 5 December 1907.1 He was the son of Major Sir Henry Leonard Campbell Brassey, 1st Baron Brassey of Apethorpe and Lady Violet Mary Gordon-Lennox.1 He married Lady Romayne Elizabeth Algitha Cecil, daughter of Sir William Thomas Brownlow Cecil, 5th Marquess of Exeter and Hon.
+Peter Esmé Brassey was born on 5 December 1907.1 He was the son of Major Henry Leonard Campbell Brassey, 1st Baron Brassey of Apethorpe and Lady Violet Mary Gordon-Lennox.1 He married Lady Romayne Elizabeth Algitha Cecil, daughter of William Thomas Brownlow Cecil, 5th Marquess of Exeter and Hon.
 Myra Rowena Sibell Orde-Powlett, on 12 December 1944.1 He died on 14 March 1995 at age 87.1

-Major Hon.
-Peter Esmé Brassey was educated at Eton College, Eton, Berkshire, England.1 He was educated in 1927 at Magdalene College, Cambridge University, Cambridge, Cambridgeshire, England.1 He was admitted to Inner Temple in 1930 entitled to practice as a Barrister-at-Law.1 He fought in the Second World War, where he was wounded.1 He gained the rank of Lieutenant-Colonel in the service of the Northamptonshire Yeomanry.1 He held the office of Justice of the Peace (J.P.) for Peterbororugh in 1947.1 He held the office of Deputy Lieutenant (D.L.) of Northamptonshire between 1961 and 1967.1 He held the office of Deputy Lieutenant (D.L.) of Huntingdonshire and Peterborough in 1965.1 He held the office of High Sheriff of Huntingdonshire and Peterborough in 1966.1 He was chairman of the Southend Waterworks Company.1 He held the office of Lord-Lieutenant of Cambridgeshire between 1975 and 1981.1
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He was educated in 1927 at Magdalene College, Cambridge University, Cambridge, Cambridgeshire, EnglandG.1 He was admitted to Inner Temple in 1930 entitled to practise as a Barrister-at-Law.1 He gained the rank of Lieutenant-Colonel in the Northamptonshire Yeomanry.1 He fought in the Second World War, where he was wounded.1 He held the office of Justice of the Peace (J.P.) for Peterbororugh in 1947.1 He held the office of Deputy Lieutenant (D.L.) of Northamptonshire between 1961 and 1967.1 He held the office of Deputy Lieutenant (D.L.) of Huntingdonshire and Peterborough in 1965.1 He held the office of High Sheriff of Huntingdonshire and Peterborough in 1966.1 He was chairman of the Southend Waterworks Company.1 He held the office of Lord-Lieutenant of Cambridgeshire between 1975 and 1981.1

 Children of Major Hon.
 Peter Esmé Brassey and Lady Romayne Elizabeth Algitha Cecil